“Are you going to die on the side of the road in an RV?”

 I believe everyone laughed because on some level they could relate to feeling that awkward confusion, and mind-scramble.
 It was honest.
 Her confusion was genuine, an extraordinary example of something we’re ALL capable of: a deep-seated resistance to changing our thinking.

 Thoughts are things.
 Ultimately, taking responsibility for your life means taking responsibility for your thoughts.
 And expanding your thinking, will expand your understanding about other people, about the world, and about what’s possible for you.

 If you want to change something about your life, change your thoughts.
 It sounds cliché, I know.
 But the Truth with a capital “T” is that if you continue to hold onto old limiting beliefs, and hold firm to your comfort zone, then that will be the truth that you live from and create from.

 And truly … the magic happens when you allow yourself to expand into new possibilities and ideas, and when you take aligned action to support this.

-Curious and want to be keyed in to what we’ve learned through our Nomadic Living experience?
+Curious?
+Want to be keyed in to what we’ve learned through our Nomadic Living experience?
 Claim a copy of my book 10 Things RV Dealerships Don’t Tell You About Nomadic Living.
 You can download 3 chapters for FREE, or, if you’d like the full book it’s $4.95.

 Also, be sure to poke around my website for more ‘Tips from Tara’ and other resources to help YOU create a life and business you don’t need a vacation from.

-Want to live and work from anywhere?
+One more resource for you: Want to live and work from anywhere?
 Grab this free video training where I share the three strategies that will make the transition easy and get you road-ready for the journey of a lifetime!
 HOW TO GET STARTED WITH NOMADIC LIVING + THREE STRATEGIES THAT WILL MAKE YOUR TRANSITION EASY